-- 1) A Caretaker with the grievance must report the dissatisfaction in writing and submit it to the student's teacher.
-If the grievance is not resolved through contact with the student's teacher, the program coordinator should be contacted, in writing, with concerns.
-The program coordinator will then forward the written concerns to their District Success Partner.
-At that time, the DSP will provide the grievance to Pearson Virtual Schools Teaching Services.
-All parties involved must be appropriately defined, and the concern must be clearly outlined. - 2) The recipient of the grievance must review the concern with his or her supervisor and respond to the Caretaker within three (3) school days. - All decisions made by Pearson Virtual Schools Teaching Services will be shared with the District Success Partner.
-At which time, customers will be notified of outcomes. - 4) If the school has not been able to address the Caretaker's concern through the grievance process set out above, or if there has not been a prompt and equitable resolution of a complaint prohibited by Title IX and Section 504, the Caretaker can contact the Customer for further recourse.
+A Caretaker with the grievance must report the dissatisfaction in writing and submit it to the student's teacher or the customer, (or other appropriate Pearson Virtual Schools staff member, as necessary).
+If the grievance is submitted to the customer, the District Success Partner will provide it to Pearson Virtual Schools Teaching Services.
+All parties involved must be appropriately defined, and the concern must be clearly outlined.

+- 2. The recipient of the grievance must review the concern with his or her supervisor and respond to the Caretaker within three (3) school days. - 3.
+If the original recipient did not resolve the grievance, the Caretaker should request a meeting with the customer and the recipient's supervisor and notify the customer.
+The supervisor should investigate the matter, and schedule a meeting with the Caretaker, the student, if necessary, and any other staff member, the customer, if necessary, within five (5) school days. - 4.
+If the school has not been able to address the Caretaker's concern through the grievance process set out above, or if there has not been a prompt and equitable resolution of a complaint prohibited by Title IX and Section 504, the Caretaker can contact the Customer for further recourse.